neftjs/neft/types/basics/item/pointer.coffee.md

 --------------------------------------------

-Define whether pressed item should get 'onRelease' signal even if pointer has been released outside of this item.
+Define whether pressed item should get 'onRelease' signal even if the pointer has been released outside of this item.

-Can be changed only in 'onPress' signal.
+Can be changed only in the 'onPress' signal.

 			utils.defineProperty @::, 'ensureRelease', null, ->
 				@_ensureRelease